rbassett3/FDE-Tools/README.md

 ```
 fde = FDE(L,P)
 ```
 L is an array with elements as the segments of the geometric network.
 A segment is an array of 2D points.
-By default, these are assumed to be of the form (long, lat) and segment distances are calculated from these coordinates.
+By default, these are assumed to be of the form (longitude, latitude) and segment distances are calculated from these coordinates.
 As an example of this syntax,
 ```
 L = [[[x1, y1], [x2, y2], [x3, y3]], [[x4, y4], [x2, y2], [x5, y5]]]
 ```